 \subsubsection{OTIF}

-OTIF~\cite{bastani:otif} is a general-purpose object tracking algorithm that trains a segmentation proxy model and a recurrent method to reduce the frame sampling rate that is needed to get object tracks in the video.
-We compare the run-time of the Video Processor of \oursystem with that of OTIF on computing tracks.
-We run each of the two systems on \bmv{\NumVideos} randomly selected videos of our experiment dataset, and compare the average runtime per video.
-The training time of OTIF is \bmv{61m37s}.
-After it is trained when the query asks for tracks of a certain object type such as cars or pedestrians, OTIF needs to spend \bmv{\evalVariableTwoOtifAverageRuntime s} per video getting all the classified tracks before it can filter on object types.
-Since OTIF is not aware of the {\em \cGeoConstructs}, if the query further filters objects on a specific {\em \sRoadNetwork} such as an intersection, in addition to the \bmv{\evalVariableTwoOtifAverageRuntime s} tracking time, OTIF needs to do extra work to get the 3D coordinates of the tracks and filter them on the {\em \sRoadNetworks}.
-But for \oursystem, our video processor applies all optimizations elaborated in \autoref{sec:optimization}, and it only takes \bmv{\evalVariableOneOverallAllOptimizationRuntime s} to get the tracks for each video.
-In fact, the runtime of \oursystem to compute tracks is less than OTIF even without counting OTIF's training time.
+We compare the run-time of the video processor of Spatialyze with that of OTIF on object tracking.
+We run each of the two systems on the sampled nuScenes datasets and compare the number of frames processed per second for each system.
+OTIF's training is \bmv{61m37s}.
+After it is trained, OTIF tracks objects at \bmv{17.3} FPS.
+For Spatialyze, our video processor applies all optimizations elaborated in \autoref{sec:optimization}, and it processes videos at \bm{18.3-39.5} FPS to get the tracks for each query.
+Without counting OTIF's training time, Spatialyze still tracks objects faster.